LiveInChat/lool/markdown/en/policy.md

 If you are an agent of a California resident and would like to submit a request on behalf of a California resident, please submit the request to the following email address: playloool.game@gmail.com.
 After you submit the request, we will require additional information to verify the identity of the California resident, as well as your authority to act on behalf of the California resident.

 Additionally, California Civil Code Section 1798.83 gives California residents the right to request, from a business with whom the California resident has an established business relationship, certain information with respect to the types of personal information the business shares with third parties for direct marketing purposes by such third party, and the identities of the third parties with whom the business has shared such information during the immediately preceding year.
-To request a copy of the information disclosure provided by LOOOL pursuant to California Civil Code Section 1798.83, please contact us at the address listed below.
+To request a copy of the information disclosure provided by LO_OL pursuant to California Civil Code Section 1798.83, please contact us at the address listed below.

 Nevada